Create a Waterfall of Downloads for Your E-Book

 After all that hard work, long nights, and endless research, it would be a shame if your book went unread.

-Those of you who have recently written an ebook, are in the process of writing one, or planning to write one in the near future need to start thinking about your distribution methods.
+For those of you who have recently written an e-book, are in the process of writing one, or planning to write one in the near future, you’ve got to start thinking about your distribution methods.

-You could be the best writer on the planet, but if you don’t know how to market yourself, nobody will know about you and your writing.
+You could be the best writer on the planet, but if you don’t know how to market yourself, nobody is going to know it.

-If you need some guidance on getting tons of downloads for your newest ebook, you’re in luck.
+So for those of you that need some guidance on getting tons of downloads for your newest e-book, you’re in luck.

 I’ll walk you through everything you need to know to create a waterfall of downloads.
 Here’s how you do it.